software-to-hardware/erpnext-vat-mtd/doc/erpnext_centos8.md

  * This is a minimal working installation.

- * We don't cover firewalls and making the box secure - that's up to you!
+ * We don't cover making the box secure - that's up to you!

 ## Install CentOS8.